 Treatment of eye melanoma can be effective if a health professional detects, diagnoses, and treats the cancer early enough.

 The ACS measure the outlook for cancer using the 5 year relative survival rate.
 This provides a person’s likelihood of living for 5 years after a cancer diagnosis compared with a person who does not have cancer.

-According to the ACS, if melanoma has not spread beyond the eye, the relative survival rate is 85%.
-If the cancer has spread to other parts of the body, the rate drops to around 19%.
+According to the ACS, if melanoma has not spread beyond the eye, the relative survival rate is

 Does ocular melanoma ever develop in both eyes?